google/santa-tracker-web/README.md

 ## Environment

-The build system provides a virtual file system that automatically compiles various source types useful for development.
+The build system provides a virtual file system that automatically compiles various source types useful for development and provides a number of helpers.
 This includes:

 * `.css` files are generated for their corresponding `.scss`